rgwch/mikrorest/docs/classes/MikroRest.md

 > **sendJson**(`res?`, `body?`, `code?`, `headers?`): `void`

-Defined in: index.ts:459
+Defined in: index.ts:464

 Send a JSON response.
-If body is not provided, it will send a default response with status "ok".
+If body is not provided, it will send a default response with {"status": "ok"}.

 #### Parameters